What is Dridex malware?

 According to the new information, US and UK law enforcement organizations uncovered the identities of people behind Evil Corp — the cybergang that developed Dridex and several other malicious programs.
 Maxim Yakubets who is living in Moscow is suspected to be the group’s leader.
 He has been seen driving a Lamborghini Huracan with a number plate that reads “thief” in Russian.
 As a result of the investigation, the US Department of State has announced a $5 million reward for turning in Yakubets.
 This is the largest reward ever offered for a cybercriminal.

-The spike of the popularity of Dridex trojan was recorded in the period between its first spotting in the wild until the year 2015.
+The spike in the popularity of the Dridex trojan was recorded in the period between its first spotting in the wild until the year 2015.
 The subsequent malicious campaigns were fewer in number and perhaps not as global as the ones observed before 2015.
-Usually, the malware targets victims in Europe with over half of recorded infections taking place in the UK, though, German, French and US users are also in danger.
+Usually, the malware targets victims in Europe with over half of recorded infections taking place in the UK, though, German, French, and US users are also in danger.
 Notably Dridex banking Trojan never attacks victims in the Russian Federation, which could indicate that the group behind this threat comes from this country.
 Dridex is one of the most popular banking Trojans in the world, placing at the seventh spot out of the top ten most widely spread viruses of this type by the number of infections in 2015, according to the data of flashpoint-intel.

 The malware can perform a series of data-stealing actions including Form-grabbing, clickshot taking, and site injections.
 This allows Dredex to steal sensitive data such as logins and passwords when the victim logs into their banking account.
 This data can then be used by the attackers in future campaigns or sold to other criminals.
 In addition, the malware is capable of taking screenshots, allowing hackers to collect personal information about the victim.
 What’s more, the malware is able to change the content of web pages that the user is viewing using web-inject techniques, so when the user enters his login and password, instead of logging into a personal account this sensitive data is sent directly to the attackers.